Iran protests: Activist Narges Mohammadi details 'abuse' of detained women

 She says another woman who was arrested in the street was taken on a motorbike by two security officers - one in front and one behind - and was repeatedly assaulted.

+A report on 19 December said female prisoners were kept in facilities run by all-female staff, adding that claims of rape in the Western media were "rumours" and "baseless".

+But Iran also continues to heavily repress domestic reporting of the protests, with one recent report suggesting it was now the third largest jailer of journalists in the world.

-Ms Mohammadi says that even though reporting such abuse may intimidate the families of women in detention, she believes it's necessary to expose what's happening - in order to try to put a stop to it.
+Ms Mohammadi says that even though reporting abuse may lead to intimidation of the families of women in detention, she believes it's necessary to expose what's happening - in order to try to put a stop to it.

 "Not revealing these crimes would contribute to the continuation of application of this repressive methods against women," she says.